TyKo0707/internship_application/README.md

 - It is important to note that the grid will not be shown if S > 10_000, but you can change this in [Snake/Player.cs](https://github.com/TyKo0707/internship_application/blob/main/Snake/Snake/src/Player.cs) by changing the `visualisationThreshold` variable.

 ## Conclusion

+#### Findings and Learnings
+- **Efficient Grid Traversal**: The dynamic zig-zag algorithm proved effective in traversing the grid while adhering to the problem's constraints.
+- **Loop Avoidance**: The implementation successfully avoids loops, ensuring consistent progress throughout the grid.
+- **Parameter Optimization**: Testing revealed that \( k=11 \) provided optimal results, balancing efficiency and adaptability.
+- **Future Enhancements**: Further optimization is required to address edge cases.

+#### Future Work
+- Add theoretical proof of square grids being the worst case as k increases.
+- Incorporate adaptive heuristics to dynamically optimize k for varying grid configurations (i.e. updating k after some number of steps).

 ## References